 If you’re only just able to afford the initial repayments you should avoid this type of loan in case they do go up.

-Look out for any arrangement fees, which will make a loan much more expensive.
+Look out for any arrangement fees, which will make a loan more expensive.

 Make sure you include them when you work out how much the loan is going to cost you.

-Arrangement fees will be included in the APR – which is why you should compare APRs rather interest rates.
+Arrangement fees will be included in the APR – which is why you should compare APRs rather than just interest rates.

 Think carefully before accepting any payment protection insurance (PPI) your lender tries to sell you.